shay-wong/flutter_sm_get/README.md

-# flutter_sm_get
+# sm_get_plus

-This is an enhanced implementation of GetX.
+An enhanced implementation of GetX with more features and convenience.